20 Non-Perishable Foods with a Long Shelf Life

 Salt

-Pure sodium chloride, a stable mineral, can last forever, provided it doesn’t get wet.
+Pure sodium chloride, a stable mineral, has no expiration date, provided it doesn’t get wet.
 In fact, salt is often used to draw liquid out of food through a process called osmosis, which creates an environment so dry that mold and bacteria can’t take hold.
 According to the USDA, salt is used to preserve or “cure” meats such as country hams and corned beef, and you’ll even find it in baked goods.
-So, in other words, salt not only lasts forever on its own, but it’s also a key component in helping other foods last longer (not to mention taste better).
-Here are some other clever uses for salt that don’t involve cooking.

 LuismiCSS/Getty Images